 Some tips to reduce the spit-up and making your baby more comfortable

 - Respect your baby’s time for meals.
-Feeding him before he’s too hungry will reduce the chance of him eating too much, too quickly, or swallowing more air in the attempt to eat.
+Feeding them before they’re too hungry will reduce the chance of them eating too much, too quickly, or swallowing more air in the attempt to eat.

-- Hold your baby in an upright position, maintaining his head above his abdomen.
+- Hold your baby in an upright position, maintaining their head above their abdomen.

-- Position the bottle correctly, tilting it a little so there’s no airways.
-If your baby is breastfed, make sure he is properly latching on to the nipple.
+- Position the bottle correctly, tilting it a little so there are no airways.
+If your baby is breastfed, make sure they are properly latching on to the nipple.
 This will reduce the chance of your baby swallowing too much air, causing indigestion.

 - Changing your baby’s position can help move those gas bubbles that need to be released.

-- Give your baby a nice calm environment when feeding, this will make him feel more comfortable and not rushed.
+- Give your baby a nice calm environment when feeding, this will make them feel more comfortable and not rushed.

 Something to keep in mind

 Relax and enjoy your baby.
-There’s no definitive age to stop burping your baby, but as your little one gets older his digestive system will become stronger, making burping him less necessary.
-There is also no ‘right way’ to go about burping your baby.
-As a new parent, feel the liberty to try multiple combinations of feeding and burping positions, and find out what works best for you when taking care of your little one.
+There’s no definitive age to stop burping your baby, but as your little one gets older their digestive system will become stronger, making burping them less necessary.
+Also, when you learn how to burp a baby, remember there is also no “right way” to go about burping your baby.
+As a new parent, feel the liberty to try multiple combinations of feeding and burping positions and find out what works best for you when taking care of your little one.